RcDevRIL/cesi_covid_19_tracker/README.md

 - JSON<->Object manipulations (made a lot easier thanks to [freezed] :rocket:)
 - Unit testing (see **[test]** folder for source code)
 - Performance optimization (Flutter for web is capricious sometimes :sweat_smile:)
 - Github project management tools (in the begining we were 4 students, and chose to go with Automated Kanban boards from Github !
-Issues and PR were our way to handle the development of the website, and I continue on to better learn about all Github features :rocket:)
+Issues and PR were our way to handle the development of the website, and I continue on in order to better learn about all Github features :rocket:)
 ### Screenshots: :mag:
 _// **TODO**: Put screenshots here when V2 is done_
 - Mobile: